dwyl/phoenix-ecto-encryption-example/README.md

   iv <> tag <> ciphertext # "return" iv with the cipher tag & ciphertext end
 ```
+Let's "step through" these lines one at a time:

 + First we create a "**strong**" _random_
 [***initialization vector***](https://en.wikipedia.org/wiki/Initialization_vector)